christosgkoros/christosgkoros/content/notes/_index.md

   main:
     weight: 2
 ---
-Interesting quotes I stumble on
+Interesting thoughts and quotes I stumble on